We have a neo-natal unit which cares for babies from 32 weeks gestational age and above.

-The ‘David Morgan’ neonatal unit (special care baby unit) provides care for babies who need special observation, monitoring, investigations and treatmenthas.
-Babies may stay on the unit for only a few hours or up to 16 weeks depending on their gestation and the severity of their illness.
+The neo-natal unit provides care for babies who need special observation, monitoring, investigations and treatments.
+Babies may stay on the unit for only a few hours or for a period of weeks, depending on their age and how much care they need.

 Medical care is undertaken by a group of paediatricians, all of whom have a special interest in neonatology.
 Nursing care is provided by highly skilled staff, a number of whom are children’s nurses.
-A number of senior nurses hold the ‘Special and Intensive Care for Newborn’ certificate.
-Nurses are supported by healthcare assistants, housekeeping and administrative staff as well as support from other local areas of the hospital including radiology, pharmacy, physiotherapy and social services.
+All senior nurses are qualified to provide the specialist care that babies require.
+Nurses are supported by healthcare assistants, housekeeping and administrative staff as well as support from other local areas of the hospital including radiology, pharmacy, physiotherapy and social care.

-Staff maintain a friendly atmosphere and work closely together as a team to encourage family centred care – with patients participating in care as much or as little as they feel able.
+All staff maintain a friendly atmosphere and work closely together to promote family integrated care with parents participating in the care of their baby as much as they feel able.
 The unit provides a sitting room/playroom and tea and coffee making facilities for parents.
 We also have two bedrooms and a shower for parents who wish to stay with their baby and meals are provided via the postnatal ward.
-A private breastfeeding room is also available on the unit.